Foundations of Contemporary Culture (2022 - 2024)

 CORE-UA 400 Offered every semester.
 4 points.

-Recent topics include: Nature, Objectivity, Liberation, Animal Humans, Utopias and Dystopias, Visible and Invisible Cities, Life and Death.
+Recent topics include: The Meaning of Life, Objectivity, Cybernetics, Liberation, Animal Humans, Utopias and Dystopias, Life and Death, Humor and Laughter.
 Consult the Core Curriculum website for descriptions of each term's offerings.

 Texts and Ideas: Antiquity and the Middle Ages